dbos-inc/dbos-docs/docs/cloud-tutorials/timetravel-debugging.md

   database errors that were caused by non-deterministic factors (e.g., database lock contentions).
 - DBOS debugger exclusively uses recorded outputs for communicators without providing an opportunity to step through the code, because communicators may contain unexpected side effects.
-  For example, if we had a communicator that sent an email to the user, this guarantees we don't resend any emails during debugging sessions.
+  For example, if a communicator sent an email to the user at run time, an email would not be sent out during debugging sessions.

 ### Configurations